Summary

 Conclusion

 Fiat currency provides the flexibility needed for modern economies, but it also requires disciplined monetary policy.
-Inflationary cycles are an inherent feature of fiat systems, and while moderate inflation can support growth, mismanagement can lead to severe economic instability.
-This potential for instability should serve as a cautionary note, prompting us to remain vigilant in our management of fiat systems.
+Inflationary cycles are a natural consequence of fiat systems.
+While moderate inflation can support growth, mismanagement can lead to severe economic instability.
+This potential for instability should serve as a cautionary note, prompting us to remain vigilant in managing fiat systems.
 Without disciplined monetary policies, the system will collapse.